 Some users received inner tubes that went flat.
 When assembling your wheels, look at the rim and check for slipped rim strips that have exposed the inner spokes.
 Make sure those are covered, and you should be good.

 I think they probably just need to work on better shipping boxes.

 1.Vilano Blackjack 3.0

-The Vilano Blackjack 3.0 29er MTB is a high-quality option for commuters that features double wall rims, a suspension fork, an 8-speed shifter, and durable disc brakes.
+The Vilano Ridge MTB is a basic option for commuters that features a suspension fork, an 7-speed shifter, and durable disc brakes.

 The one is very durable, and the front suspension will make even a bumpy commute feel like a smooth ride.
-With 8-speeds and integrated brakes, you can stop and go without any issues.
+With 7-speeds and integrated brakes, you can stop and go without any issues.
 The heavier duty tires will also prevent you from getting flats or damage from potholes or bumps.